-I’m a recovering political theorist turned graphic designer and design researcher and writer.
+I’m a recovering political theorist turned graphic designer and design researcher.
 I completed a PhD in political theory at Indiana University Bloomington in 2004, and earned an MFA in graphic design from the University of Illinois at Urbana-Champaign in 2015.
-I’m an assistant professor of graphic design at Iowa State University, where I teach and study typography, design research and methods, and design semiotics.
+I’m an assistant professor of graphic design at Iowa State University, where I teach and study typography, computational design, and design ethics.
 I’ve contributed numerous type and book reviews to Typographica and Fonts in Use, and I have two book projects underway: one is on the semiotic and creative potential of constructed scripts, and the other is a critical catalog raisonné of the constructed script designs of Jurriaan Schrofer.
 I’ve presented my research in progress to audiences at Robothon, ATypI, TypeCon, Typographics, Type@Cooper, and the Letterform Archive.
-My constructed typeface design Kast was a jury finalist in the 2016 >protoType competition.
-I’ve developed Kast into paper, photographic, print, and digital artifacts, and I make digital animations using Python and >Drawbot to investigate typographic representation and parametric/algorithmic/generative formal systems.
+My constructed typeface design Kast was a jury finalist in the 2016 protoType competition at TypeCon in Seattle.
+I’ve developed Kast into paper, photographic, print, and digital artifacts, and I make digital animations using Python and >DrawBot to investigate typographic representation and parametric/algorithmic/generative formal systems and patterns.

-I live in Ames, Iowa, with my partner, >Miriam Martincic—a freelance illustrator and designer—and two miniature dachshunds, Oona and Henri.
+I live in Ames, Iowa, with my partner, >Miriam Martincic—a freelance illustrator and designer—and a miniature dachshund named Henri.

 >Curriculum vitae (.pdf)